sandflow/otio-core-specification/src/main/md/otio-core.md

 The key words MAY, SHALL, SHALL NOT, SHOULD, and SHOULD NOT in this document are to be interpreted as described in IETF BCP 14.

 ## Object Model

+### General

+This version of the document specifies a single version of the abstract OTIO object model, which consists of the unique set of class and data type definitions specified herein.

+Any modification to the requirements associated with these definitions results in a different version of the data model.

+Each concrete representation of a particular version of the OTIO object model is called a serialization, and each serialization shall specify a mechanism by which the version of the data model is signalled.

+### JSON Serialization

+This document specifies a serialization using the [JSON interchange format](https://json.org).
+Other serializations may exist.

+In this serialization:

+* each descendent of the [`SerializableObject`](#object-model-SerializableObject) includes a `OTIO_SCHEMA` property, which is altered whenever any requirements associated with a class is modified or added -- allowing an implementation to infer the version of the object model;

+* the serialization for both current and past versions of classes is specified; and

+* the process by which the serialization of an earlier version of a class is converted to a current version of the class is specified.

+Implementations shall accept the serialization of all versions of the data model specified herein.

+Implementation should create a serialization of the current version of the data model unless:

+* compatibility with legacy implementations is required, in which case earlier version of a class may be serialized; or

+* the specification explicitly forbids the serialization to an earlier version of a class.

 ### SerializableObject {#object-model-SerializableObject}